johndoe31415/ratched/README.md

 ```

 # Naming
-The name "ratched" alludes to Nurse Ratched of "One Flew Over The Cuckoo's
+The name "ratched" alludes to nurse Ratched of "One Flew Over The Cuckoo's
 Nest".
 If you use the tool to spy on people, you're a complete douchebag and
 abusing your power.
 You should watch the movie.
 Please use ratched responsibly
 to *increase* security of our infrastructure, not undermine it.
 TLS